-“Personal finance is 80% behavior and 20% head knowledge “
+“Personal finance is 80% behaviour and 20% head knowledge “

-In Personal Finance, let me tell you one big mistake which generally 90-95% people commit when making an allocation with their hard-earned money and what is that
+With regards to Personal Finances, one big mistake which generally 90-95% of people commit while making an allocation with their hard-earned money is that

 “ Don’t mix Finance and Emotions”